The Australian Adventure Activity Standards: a national approach to safety outdoors

 A new national standard

-Adventure Activity Standards (AAS) are industry best practice guidelines used to manage risk and safety across a wide range of outdoor adventure activities.
+Adventure Activity Standards (AAS) are the outdoor sectors best practice guidelines used to manage risk and safety across a wide range of outdoor adventure activities.
 They are designed to be used by skilled outdoor leaders who are responsible for participants in these activities.
 Currently, each state and territory maintains its own set of standards (see the current AAS page).
 However, this has resulted in unnecessary duplication, lack of coordination among jurisdictions, and less sharing of expertise and experiences about how to best manage safety and risk outdoors.

 The Australian AAS will have many benefits over the existing system: